-MATHEMATICS - ADVANCED - Category A
+MATHEMATICS - ADVANCED

-The Mathematics Advanced course is a 2 unit Board-developed course focused on developing student awareness of mathematics as a unique and powerful way of viewing the world to investigate order, relation, pattern, uncertainty and generality.
+The Mathematics Advanced course is a 2 unit Board-developed course.

+The Mathematics Advanced course is focused on developing student awareness of mathematics as a unique and powerful way of viewing the world to investigate order, relation, pattern, uncertainty and generality.
 The course provides students with the opportunity to develop ways of thinking in which problems are explored through observation, reflection and reasoning.